AndrewShedov/animated-dropdown-menu-in-react/README.md

 ## Animated dropdown menu in React using - onAnimationEnd
-In this component, when creating an animation, onAnimationEnd is applied, this is the event handler - animationEnd, which is called when the CSS animation of the element is completed.
-This component does not use third party libraries for animation and when the menu is closed it is not in the DOM.
+In this component, when creating animation, onAnimationEnd is used. onAnimationEnd is a handler for the animationEnd event, which is called when the CSS animation of an element ends.
+This component does not use third-party libraries for animation and when the menu is closed, it is not in the DOM.
 #### For start:
 #### npm install
 #### npm run dev